-The Nebraska Early Childhood Strategic Plan is designed to be a plan by and for Nebraskans-it is an intentionally inclusive and collaborative effort involving early childhood system partners and stakeholders across the state.
+The Nebraska Early Childhood Strategic Plan is designed to be a plan by and for all Nebraskans-it is an intentionally inclusive and collaborative effort involving early childhood system partners and stakeholders across the state.

-The work is currently supported by the Preschool Development Grant Birth through Five Initiative (PDG), which was submitted through the Governor's office and awarded to Nebraska by the U.S. Department of Health and Human Services.
-The PDG Nebraska Leadership Team is led by Nebraska's Department of Health and Human Services in close partnership with the Nebraska Department of Education.
+The work is currently supported by the Preschool Development Grant Birth through Five Initiative (PDG), which was submitted through the Governor's Office and awarded to Nebraska by the U.S. Department of Health and Human Services.
+The PDG Nebraska Leadership Team is led by the Nebraska Department of Health and Human Services in close partnership with the Nebraska Department of Education.
 The Nebraska Children and Families Foundation provides essential support and works with an array of organizations to accomplish various objectives.
 The Buffett Early Childhood Institute at the University of Nebraska is collaborating with these organizations to support assessment, planning, and evaluation efforts.
-The work is grounded in a commitment to build on existing knowledge and resources across the state, and many other partners and stakeholders are actively engaged at the state, regional, and local levels.
+The work is grounded in a commitment to build on existing knowledge and resources across the state, including the many other partners and stakeholders who are actively engaged at the state, regional, and local levels.

 The strategic planning process is designed to build capacity so that implementation efforts are sustainable without ongoing federal support.
-To that end, a multi-stakeholder task force (Governance and Finance Task Force) is leading efforts to develop Nebraska-specific governance structures that support collaborative implementation of the strategic plan and sustained collaborative governance of Nebraska's early childhood system.
+To that end, a task force is working to develop Nebraska-specific shared leadership structures that will support oversight of the strategic plan's implementation and sustained coordination of Nebraska's early childhood system.